nimiq/hub/README.md

     //fee: 0,
     //extraData: new Uint8Array(0),
     //flags: Nimiq.Transaction.Flag.NONE,
-    //networkId: Nimiq.GenesisConfig.CONFIGS['test'].NETWORK_ID,

     // The transaction's validity start height.
     // A transaction is only valid for 120 blocks after its validityStartHeight.
-    // Transactions with a validityStartHeight higher than (current network
+    // Transactions with a validityStartHeight higher than <current network
-    // block height + 1) are rejected and need to be sent again later during
+    // block height + 1> are rejected and need to be sent again later during
     // their validity window.
     validityStartHeight: 123456,
 };